 agreement possible.
 We have the utmost respect for our clients and we

-are considering requesting a modification to your previous custody, child
+Are you thinking of requesting a modification to your previous custody,

 child support, or spousal support arrangement?